sub-c/AllegroDotNet/README.md

 * If the Allegro function takes or returns a string, that involves extra marshalling from managed/unmanaged code.
 While this isn't "slow", it isn't as fast as passing pointers and numbers around.

-* Not all of Allegro 5 API is implemented yet; ex: unicode/UTF-8 support is not currently implemented.
+* Not all of Allegro 5 API is implemented yet; ex: some UTF-8 support is not currently implemented.

 * No testing has been done on OSX, and minimal testing was done on Linux.
 Additional testing from the community would be helpful!

 ## Troubleshooting
 * If you get "unbalanced stack" errors, ensure your application is targeting *x64* architecture. *AnyCPU* will not work.

-* Note you need the correct version of the Allegro 5 library or the call to `Al.Init()` will fail.
-Currently, AllegroDotNet supports v5.2.8; verify you have the correct version of Allegro if you encounter problems calling `Al.Init()`.
+* If calling `Al.Init()` is failing, ensure you have the correct version of the Allegro 5 library.
+Currently, AllegroDotNet requires v5.2.8.
+See NuGet packages SubC.AllegroDotNet.Win64 or SubC.AllegroDotNet.Linux64 for known working native Allegro libraries to use.

-* AllegroDotNet requires a monolith version of Allegro (ie, `allegro_monolith-5.2.dll`) to be available to use the native Allegro 5 library.
+* AllegroDotNet requires a monolith version of Allegro (ie, `allegro_monolith-5.2.dll`) to be available.

-* You will get "missing function" errors if the `allegro_monolith-5.2.dll` library (on Windows) is missing functions for addons it expects to be available (ex: your .DLL did not include native dialog functions, acodec functions, etc).
+* You will get "missing function" errors if the native Allegro 5 library is missing functions for addons it expects to be available (ex: you compiled your own .DLL and did not include native dialog functions, acodec functions, etc).

 * You may get additional errors if your .DLL did not have dependencies statically linked.
 You can solve this by using a static-linked Allegro 5 .DLL (such as from `SubC.AllegroDotNet.Win64`), or place the needed .DLLs with your program output (flac.dll, zlib.dll, etc).